-Continuing with the section of posts dedicated to the ESP8266 and the ESP32.
-This time we will see how to integrate the popular AXIOS library to make AJAX requests from a web client to a REST API served from the ESP8266.
+We continue with the series of posts dedicated to the ESP8266 and ESP32.
+This time, we will see how to integrate the popular AXIOS library to perform AJAX requests from a web client to a REST API served from the ESP8266.

-It has been several posts since we saw how to serve a REST API from the ESP8266.
-On the other hand, in the last two posts we made a small “break” to see the VueJS and Vuetify frameworks.
+Several posts ago, we saw how to serve a REST API from the ESP8266.
+On the other hand, in the last two posts we made a small “detour” to see the VueJS and Vuetify frameworks.

-Of course, the goal of the next posts is to integrate all these components to serve an application in VueJS/Vuetify that communicates with a REST API served from the ESP8266.
-So in this post we will see how to make this communication through the REST API.
+Of course, the goal of the upcoming posts is to integrate all these components to serve a VueJS/Vuetify application that communicates with a REST API served from the ESP8266.
+So in this post, we will see how to perform this communication through the REST API.

-To do this we are going to see another component, the AXIOS library, a popular library in Javascript for making requests.
-AXIOS will allow us to make AJAX requests in the client in a cleaner way.
+To do this, we will look at another component, the AXIOS library, a popular Javascript library for making requests.
+AXIOS will allow us to make AJAX requests on the client side in a “cleaner” way.

-To see its use we are going to base ourselves on the post in which we served our example REST API, correctly formatted, and we are going to adapt it to illustrate the communication with the client using AXIOS.
-Logically, the change in relation to this post mainly affects the client, so the entire backend part will not have any changes.
+To see its use, we will base ourselves on the post where we served our example REST API, properly formatted, and we will adapt it to illustrate communication with the client using AXIOS.
+Logically, the change compared to that post mainly affects the client, so the entire backend part will not have changes.

-That is, the main program of the ESP8266 remains the same.
+That is, the main program of the ESP8266 remains.

 #include <ESP8266WiFi.h>